devYaoYH/Meta-Intellectual-Musings/XAI/article.md

 From the above DARPA definition of XAI, we can extract two broad thrusts of the movement:

-1. Develop tools to interact intelligibly with AI models
+1. Develop tools to interact intelligibly with AI models (Explanatory AI)
-2. Develop AI models which are more transparent and interpretable
+2. Develop AI models which are more transparent and interpretable (Interpretable AI)

 The two broad thrusts align with the two stages of XAI methods as identified by a review of research literature in XAI by Giulia and Luca: post-hoc and ante-hoc [[Giulia et.al, 2020](https://arxiv.org/pdf/2006.00093.pdf)].
 Post-hoc meaning *after the matter* of model output and Ante-hoc meaning *before the matter* of model output.
 Explanatory methods aligning with post-hoc stage are tools which attempts to review and explain in hindsight why the model has produced the outputs that it has.
 In contrast, Interpretable methods are focued around designing models which utilize inherently interpretable methods to arrive at their outputs.
 An example is designing simplier, more linear network architectures instead of an obfusicated architecture such as Deep Convolutional Neural Networks.